-An Indian adventure… Part 2
+An Indian adventure… part two

 In part two of their great Indian adventure, Mike and Chris Simm have been in Delhi, headed to Srinagar, went through Amritsar and Shimla, and are now continuing along their journey…